🦊 2016 Year in Review: WordPress, Business, & the Big NEWS!

-Tonight’s the new year’s night, and I plan to write about everything that happened in 2016 (boy it was a hell of a year — BTW I ended up completing this article on 10th Jan! 🤐).
-If you are new here, you must know that I wrote about last year in My Commitment to WordPress and Epic Moments of 2015.
+Tonight’s the new year’s night, and I plan to write about everything that happened in 2016 (boy it was one hell of a year — BTW I ended up completing this article on 10th Jan! 🤔).

 This was exactly the reason why I started looking for different online communities more than a decade ago.
 Ten years ago I found WordPress, I became a developer and started giving back to the community.
 This led me to be part of a great online family — the WordPress community.